Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 - Root Cellar Tavern and Evening Shade Inn (both Kuldahar)
 - The Whistling Gallows - first and second floor, in Lonelywood (HoW campaign only)

+Note: Since the Winter's Cradle Tavern in Easthaven is used as the starting area NPCs will gather
+      at this place only after the party leaves the tavern to avoid interference with the opening cutscene.

 This component provides two installation modes:

 Manual installation: